 Biden reacts to his son Hunter's guilty verdict in gun case, vowing to "respect the judicial process"

 Washington — President Biden issued a statement in response to his son Hunter Biden being convicted on three felony gun charges in federal court in Delaware on Tuesday, with the president saying he will accept the outcome of the case and loves his son.
-The president returned to Delaware Tuesday afternoon, greeting his son and his son's family.
+The president returned to Delaware Tuesday afternoon after the conviction, and was photographed hugging his son.

 The jury determined Hunter Biden illegally purchased and possessed a gun while he was addicted to crack cocaine, violating federal law that prohibits users of illegal drugs from owning firearms.
 A sentencing date has not yet been set.